duuba/xades/README.md

 To ensure you use the correct XMLSignatureFactory instance use the `XadesSignatureFactory.getXMLSignatureFactory()` method.

 To facilitate the creation of an enveloped XAdES baseline signature we have included a builder, `org.duuba.xades.builders.BasicEnvelopedSignatureBuilder``, that takes care of creating all necessary elements of the XAdES signature.
 You provide the private key, certificate and values for the qualifying properties to include and the builder will take care of constructing the XAdES signature.
+An example of how the builder can be used to create the signature can be found in `[org.duuba.xades.examples.EnvelopedBBExample](src/test/java/org/duuba/xades/examples/EnvelopedBBExample.java)`.

 ## Contributing